 Levon Tashjian is no ordinary man.
-The former 10,000-meter Lebanese champion and 16-time marathoner has dedicated years to the sport.
-We learn more about his incredible journey.
+The former athletics champion and 16-time marathoner has represented Lebanon at countless international sporting events in a career spanning decades.
+In this rare interview, he tells us about his incredible journey.

 Can you tell us about your long history with the Beirut Marathon?

 From around 1972 onward, there was an annual half marathon in Beirut, which I won many times.
 The race did not take place for many years during the civil war, but it continued at one point.
 In 2003, the Beirut Marathon Association organized the first 42-kilometer marathon.
 Back then, there were 6,000 participants.
 The following year, there was a bigger turnout, and many runners came from abroad.
 Since day one, I have participated in all 16 marathons.
 I was honored in 2018 by May Khalil, founder of the Beirut Marathon Association, for my achievement as the only runner to compete in all 16 races.
 That was a very emotional day for me and my family, especially when May Khalil said that I am the “symbol and the pride of the Beirut Marathon.”

 How many times have you won the Beirut Marathon?